-Learn what presentation reports are, and how to generate predefined reports, and create custom reports.
+Learn what presentation reports are, and how to generate reports from report templates, and how to create custom reports.

 Presentation reports offer a view into the Internet filtering information stored in the Websense Log Database.
-Predefined charts and tabular reports make it easy to generate a consistent presentation of data on a particular topic, such as the categories that have been blocked the most during a particular time frame.
+Predefined charts and tabular reports, called templates, make it easy to generate a consistent presentation of data on a particular topic, such as the categories that have been blocked the most during a particular time frame.